pscally1005/pscally1005.github.io/_posts/archive/2023-11-27-cranberry.markdown

 - date
 - snack
 - trail mix
-Description: Dried cranberries are a staple on many salads, but unfortunately they're full of <a href="/misc/hidden-sugar">added sugar</a>, as cranberries are naturally tart and not sweet at all.
+Description: Dried <a href="/misc/fruit#cranberry">cranberries</a> are a staple on many salads, but unfortunately they're full of <a href="/misc/hidden-sugar">added sugar</a>, as cranberries are naturally tart and not sweet at all.
 These simple dried cranberries are optionally sweetened with honey, and go great on top of a salad or in a trail mix.
-Try using them in place of raisins in my <a href="trail-mix">Mixed Nuts & Chocolate Trail Mix</a>
+Try using them in place of <a href="/misc/fruit#raisin">raisins</a> in my <a href="trail-mix">Mixed Nuts & Chocolate Trail Mix</a>
 Instructions:
 - Preheat your air fryer on dehydrate mode at 170F